tdevere/ADO_DNS_LABS/labs/lab2/README.md

    ```bash
    ./break-lab.sh lab2
    ```
-   *This removes the Virtual Network Link between the Agent VNet and the Private DNS Zone.*

-   > **Note:** Once this script finishes, switch your mindset.
-You are the on-call responder.
-The application team reports that they are suddenly connecting to the public endpoint instead of the private one.
+   > **Your Role:** Once this script finishes, you are the on-call engineer.
+The application team reports the deployment pipeline is failing with connectivity errors to Key Vault.

 2. **Verify the failure by running the pipeline:**